-- a) One (1) year of related full-time work experience equals ten cents (\$.10) per hour.
-Up to a maximum of five (5) years of related work experience will be credited. - b) One (1) year of related full-time military experience equals ten cents (\$.10) per hour.
-Up to a maximum of five (5) years of military experience will be credited. - c) Total combined credit for full-time related work experience and military experience may not exceed five (5) years. - d) An amount of ten cents (\$.10) per hour will be given for a bachelor's degree in a related field. - e) Starting Rates:
+- 1. The minimum qualification to enter the College as a professional is an associate degree in a related field. - 2.
+Placement - One (1) year of related full-time work experience equals ten cents (\$.10) per hour.
+Up to a maximum of five (5) years of related work experience will be credited. - b.
+One (1) year of related full-time military experience equals ten cents (\$.10) per hour.
+Up to a maximum of five (5) years of related military experience will be credited. - Total combined credit for full-time related work experience and military experience may not exceed five (5) years. - d.
+An amount of ten cents (\$.10) per hour will be given for a bachelor's degree in a related field. - d.
+Starting Rates

-2015-16 2016-17 2017-18 14.23/Hour 14.44/Hour 14.73/Hour

-WESTMORELAND COUNTY COMMUNITY COLLEGE RANK-MINIMUM QUALIFICATIONS "Exhibit B"

-A. The following ranks and minimum qualifications for attainment of same shall be recognized throughout the term of the Agreement.

-INSTRUCTOR...

-Minimum requirements.

-ASSISTANT PROFESSOR...

-Must meet the qualifications of an instructor plus have three (3) years of related college teaching experience at an institution having recognized approved status by a regional educational accrediting association.

-ASSOCIATE PROFESSOR...

-Must have at least three (3) years of teaching experience at Westmoreland County Community College and a total of seven (7) years of related college teaching experience at institutions having recognized status by a regional educational accrediting association.

-PROFESSOR...
+Professionals Starting Rates Classification 2022-23 2023-24 2024-25 2025-26 2026-27 Professionals 16.82/Hour 17.41/Hour 17.93/Hour 18.47/Hour 19.02/Hour

+Rank-Minimum Qualifications - Exhibit B

-Must have at least seven (7) years of teaching experience at Westmoreland County Community College and a total of eleven (11) years of related college teaching experience at institutions having recognized approved status by a regional educational accrediting association.
+- A. The following ranks and minimum qualifications for attainment of same shall be recognized throughout the term of the Agreement. - INSTRUCTOR Minimum Requirements - ASSISTANT PROFESSOR Must meet the qualifications of an instructor plus have three (3) years of related college teaching experience at an institution having recognized approved status by a regional educational accrediting association. - ASSOCIATE PROFESSOR Must have at least three (3) years of teaching experience at Westmoreland County Community College and a total of seven (7) years of related college teaching experience at institutions having recognized status by a regional educational accrediting association. - PROFESSOR Must have at least seven (7) years of teaching experience at Westmoreland County Community College and a total of eleven (11) years of related college teaching experience at institutions having recognized approved status by a regional educational accrediting association.